 The Board accomplishes this through its regular meetings and also by utilizing administrative and technical committees to help conduct its business.
 FBPE meets six times a year in designated locations around the state, and all meetings are open to the public.
 FBPE’s committees meet on alternate months from the full board meetings, and are used to accept or solicit input from Florida’s licensees, either individually or through their respective organizations.

 Pursuant to Rule 61G15-18.020, F.A.C., Public Comment, FBPE invites and encourages all licensees and members of the public to attend.
 If you are interested in attending a meeting and/or would like the opportunity to speak to the Board on a specific matter, submit your request to email@example.com.
 All requests must be in writing and include the person or entity requesting an appearance and the subject matter or issue to be presented along with valid contact information.

 Meeting agendas and minutes in PDF format can be downloaded from this section.
 The schedule and locations of all Board and committee meetings can be found on the Board calendar.
 To access this information, select “View Full Events Calendar” under the Latest Events section of our Home page.

-If you would like to request more detailed information from past Board meetings that is not available in this section, send an email to email@example.com.
-Please be sure to include as much detail as possible in your request including your contact information and the Board meeting date and time.
+If you would like to request more detailed information from past Board meetings that is not available in this section, email firstname.lastname@example.org.
+Please include as much detail as possible in your request, including your contact information, and the Board meeting date and time.
 Note that depending on the amount of information provided and method/medium requested, a fee may be charged.